 The anchor text is the visible and clickable words in an HTML hyperlink.
 This text should inform the user (and the search engine) about the linked page’s content.
 A good practice is to include relevant keywords in the anchor text to give Google more clues about the page’s topic.

 On the other hand, by adding the right attributes in the <a> element, you can optimize your crawl budget.
-To this end, you need to use the rel=nofollow.
-This attribute indicates search engines to ignore the connection.
-In other words, you will not pass authority to the nofollow links.
+To this end, you can use the rel=nofollow.
+This attribute is used to tell search engines to ignore the link and not pass authority to nofollow links.
 This practice is especially beneficial when linking to external sites, although Google stated that it only works as a hint and it does not prevent GoogleBot from crawling the linked page.
 The Nofollow Update began on March 1st, 2020.Code example:

 <a href="https://fandangoseo.com" rel="nofollow">SEO Crawler</a>

 They are a series of tags developed together by Google, Yahoo!, Bing, and Yandex to give additional information to search engines about different types of pages.
 Search engines use them to improve the information provided in the search results page with rich snippets.

 These tags do not guarantee the indexation in SERPs, but it certainly makes the snippets much more attractive, thereby improving your organic CTR.